 elements of Atari PONG such as sync, paddle and ball generators.

-It even plays games against the machine, which is very rare.
+It plays games against the machine, which is quite rare.

 Note the regular television set used as monitor and the main board directly inspired from Atari PONG...

 Atari PONG, but with joysticks !)